dee221208/openshift-feb-2023/Day2/README.md

 ## Lab - Creating a LoadBalancer external service

+Metallb Operator is already installed on Your OpenShift cluster, hence you can skip the medium blog instructions.

-If you are interested in knowing how to setup metallb load balancer in OpenShift cluster, you may follow my medium blog here
+If you wish to do the setup at home, you may follow this in your home lab.
 <pre>
 https://medium.com/tektutor/using-metallb-loadbalancer-with-bare-metal-openshift-onprem-4230944bfa35
 </pre>

-Assuming, we already have metallb operator installed and configured
+Assuming, we already have metallb operator installed and configured.
+You can try the below in your RPS cloud
 ```
 oc delete svc/nginx